Extensive analysis of reconstruction algorithms for DESI 2024 baryon acoustic oscillations: Results of algorithm comparisons

 Here, ${P}_l(\mu)$ is again the Legendre polynomial of order $l$.
 Qualitatively, the slower the propagator drops from the perfect correlation, the smaller the BAO damping scale is.
 This damping scale can be obtained by fitting the propagator with a Gaussian or modified Gaussian model \cite{Seo16}.

-In Figure~\ref{fig:ELG_Gk_recsym}, we show the propagator $G(k)$ when integrating over the angle to the line of sight (i.e. when angle-averaged), and in two $\mu$ bins (bin width is 0.05) when $0<|\mu|<0.05$ (perpendicular to the line of sight) and when $0.95<|\mu|<1$ (along the line of sight).
+In Figure~\ref{fig:ELG_Gk_recsym}, we show the propagator $G(k)$ when integrating over the angle to the line of sight (i.e. when angle-averaged), and in two $\mu$ bins in bin width of 0.05, when $0<|\mu|<0.05$ (perpendicular to the line of sight) and when $0.95<|\mu|<1$ (along the line of sight).
+We shift the amplitude of all propagators by about $8\%$ to correct for inaccurate measurement of linear bias such that the $\mu=0.025$ panel (perpendicular to the line of sight, where RSDs do not contribute) is at 1 on large scales\footnote{DESI DR2 BAO analysis shows that BAO is unbiased with a 10\% offset in the linear bias estimate \cite{Andrade25}.}.
 We observe that MG, iFFT (3 iterations), as well as iFFTP (3 iterations) do an excellent job of recovering the linear density.
 MG and iFFT again agree well. iFFTP with 3 iterations shows noticeable differences and is slightly worse than MG or iFFT.
 However, iFFTP with 5 iterations is considerably worse than the other two.
 Along the line of sight, iFFTP with 5 iterations is even worse than pre-reconstruction.
 So we see similar trends in this propagator analysis that the iFFTP results get progressively worse with more iterations, due to the boundary effect discussed above.
-When angle is integrated over, the expected amplitude of the propagator in the large-scale limit in the plane-parallel approximation is around $1+1/3\beta=1.3$, for ELG with $\beta=0.75$.
+When angle is integrated over, the expected amplitude of the propagator in the large-scale limit in the plane-parallel approximation is around $1+1/3\beta=1.25$, for ELG with $\beta=0.75$.
 However, the measured propagator amplitude at low $k$ in the left panel of Figure~\ref{fig:ELG_Gk_recsym} is close to but below this factor.
 The disagreement is stronger along the line of sight, as shown in the right panel (the expected amplitude in the plane-parallel approximation is $1+\beta=1.75$ for the line-of-sight direction).
 This is likely due to the fact that in real surveys, lines of sight vary, so the Kaiser factor differs from that for a fixed line of sight.
 It could also be affected by an inaccurate estimate of $f$.
-Redshift-space distortions do not affect wavenumbers perpendicular to the line of sight, so we observe that all reconstructed propagators and pre-reconstruction propagator are at 1 on large scales, as shown in the middle panel.
 Despite the mismatch with the expected asymptotic behavior, the result of our comparison still holds.